wassimbahloul/portfolio-aymen/frontend/NETLIFY_DEPLOYMENT.md

 ## Option 2: Git-based Deployment (Recommended)

-1. Push your code to GitHub
+1. Push your updated code to GitHub
 2. Go to [Netlify](https://app.netlify.com)
 3. Click "New site from Git"
 4. Connect your GitHub repository